How The Kansas Foot Center Can Help Your Foot Problems

 Effective Foot and Ankle Services Right Here in Wichita, KS

-We have three Kansas offices (in Newton, Emporia, and Wichita) to better serve you and your loved ones.
+We have two Kansas offices (in Newton and Wichita) to better serve you and your loved ones.
 If you are experiencing any foot or ankle issue and need expert medical care, our doctors are ready to help.
 Schedule your appointment with any of our offices online today, or give us a call at (866) 222-5177 and we will be happy to answer any questions you might have or assist you with making your appointment!